RueRivoli/learnLanguageWithAI/README.md

 # Learn languages with AI

-This website is about learning language.
+This Nuxt.js website is about learning language.
 But faster.
 AI help us to detect your areas of improvements.
 In each new lesson, we generate for you a lesson containing:
 - 10 of the most 10K used words that you don't know
 - a notion that you need to improve

+## Tools

+- TailwindCSS
+- DaisyUI
+- Nuxt 3
+- Supabase

 ## Setup